lunarc/lunarc_docs/docs/batch_system.md

 to start many serial jobs in a single multicore submission scipt is discussed in the [*example section*](#id.bdphbddpef0).

-### Monitoring with squeue
+### Monitoring jobs

+The best overview of queue is obtained with the command jobinfo.
+It sorts jobs in the queue into running and waiting jobs.
+It also shows additional information, such as how long running jobs have left and in some cases when waiting jobs are expected to start.
+It can take some of the options available to command squeue to filter the output, such as -u myid to only jobs of user myid, -A lu2022-x-xx to only see jobs belonging to project lu2022-x-xx, and -p gpu to only see jobs using or waiting for nodes in the gpu partition.

-The command squeue will show you the current state of the job queue.
+Jobinfo is a script that uses the command squeue, which can, of course, also be used directly to show you the current state of the job queue.
+It is less convenient, but more configurable.
 The standard output, created by calling squeue without any options looks as
 follows:

     JOBID PARTITION NAME USER ST TIME NODES NODELIST(REASON)